shakacode/react_on_rails/react_on_rails_pro/docs/node-renderer/heroku.md

 ### Modifying Precompile Task

+_Not necessary if you are using [bundle caching](../bundle-caching.md) as doing so will result in the below being done automatically._

 To avoid the initial round trip to get a bundle on the renderer, you can do something like this to copy the file during precompile.

 See [lib/tasks/assets.rake](../../lib/tasks/assets.rake) for a couple tasks that you can use.